-To provide your immediate support to GO: The Campaign for Lehigh, please click the Make a Gift button.
+To provide your immediate support to GO Beyond: The Campaign for Future Makers, please click the Make a Gift button.
 For more information about the College of Business initiatives, email Jim Mann at email@example.com or call (610) 758-5689.

 Lehigh’s College of Business alumni, recruiters, students, and parents all testify to the rigor and value of a Lehigh education.
 The professional contributions of our graduates continually impact society and shape the future of business leadership and development.

 As successful as our history has been, it is time to move the college forward to become a top-tier, full-service business school recognized on an international level.
 We will build upon our solid foundation of business education that centers around our students, faculty, and programs.

 To be able to recruit and retain the best faculty and students, we need investment and strategic growth in various areas.

 For nearly 30 years, the Rauch Business Center has served Lehigh well as the hub of business education.
 However, because of growth in both our programs and the student and faculty populations, coupled with newer teaching methods and instructional technology, an expansion and upgrades to the current building are necessary.
 Further, adapting emerging technologies and data opportunities to the existing facility is a challenge.
 The College of Business is at a competitive disadvantage in terms of how we deliver business education and how we attract top students and faculty.